30 products

 Mollydooker Shiraz The Boxer 2022 750ml

-The 2022 Boxer boasts a robust foundation of dark fruit, black cherries, moccha, and a hint of clove spice that comes alive in the glass.
-Its velvety texture delivers notes of fresh plum, balanced tannins, and a subtle touch of toasted oak, all of which enhance the richness of the fruit.
-This wine offers a complex experience with multiple layers that are sure to impress.
+‘Mollydooker’ is old Aussie slang for a left-handed boxer — and The Boxer always punches well above his Fruit Weight™.
+(Did you notice he has two left-handed gloves?)
+The 2022 Boxer boasts a robust foundation of dark fruit, black cherries, mocha, and a hint of clove spice that comes alive in the glass.
+Its velvety texture delivers notes of fresh plum, balanced tannins, and a subtle touch of toasted oak — all enhancing the richness of the fruit.
+A complex, layered wine with multiple dimensions that are sure to impress.

 Lindeman's Fresh Sauvingon Blanc Bin 95 2024 750ml